deconst/deconst-docs/running/architecture.rst

         "type": "string"
       },
       "layout_key": {
         "description": "Associate this page with a layout in the control repository by a key.
-The exact layout chosen will be determined by the layout mapping service at page-rendering time.", "type": "string"
+The exact layout chosen will be determined by the layout mapping service at page-rendering time.
+If absent, the body will be rendered as-is with no decoration.", "type": "string"
       },
       "title": {